Treehopper: Ecology

 Treehoppers have pointy, tube-shaped mouthparts that they use to pierce plant stems and feed upon sap.
 The young can frequently be found on herbaceous shrubs and grasses, while the adults more often frequent hardwood tree species.
 Excess sap becomes concentrated as honeydew, which often attracts ants.
 Some species have a well-developed ant mutualism, and these species are normally gregarious as well, which attracts more ants.
 The ants provide protection from predators.
-Treehoppers mimic thorns to prevent predators from spotting them.
+Treehoppers mimic natural formations to prevent predators from spotting them.

 Others have formed mutualisms with wasps, such as Parachartergus apicalis.
 Even geckos form mutualistic relations with treehoppers, with whom they communicate by small vibrations of the abdomen.

 Mutualisms are not done only for protection against predators.
 Nymphs of the treehopper Publilia concava have higher survivorship in the presence of ants even when predators are absent.
 This is suspected to be because uncollected honeydew leads to the growth of sooty mould, which may hinder excretion by treehoppers and photosynthesis by their host plants.
-Ant collection of honeydew thus allows treehoppers to feed more (the feeding facilitation hypothesis).
+Ant collection of honeydew is theorized to allow treehoppers to have to compete less and feed more, according to the feeding facilitation hypothesis.

 Eggs are laid by the female with her saw-like ovipositor in slits cut into the cambium or live tissue of stems, though some species lay eggs on top of leaves or stems.
 The eggs may be parasitised by wasps, such as the tiny fairyflies (Mymaridae) and Trichogrammatidae.
 The females of some membracid species sit over their eggs to protect them from predators and parasites, and may buzz their wings at intruders.
 The females of some gregarious species work together to protect each other's eggs.
 In at least one species, Publilia modesta, mothers serve to attract ants when nymphs are too small to produce much honeydew.
 Some other species make feeding slits for the nymphs.

 Most species are innocuous to humans, although a few are considered minor pests, such as Umbonia crassicornis (a thorn bug), the three-cornered alfalfa hopper (Spissistilus festinus), and the buffalo treehopper (Stictocephala bisonia), which has been introduced to Europe.
 The cowbug Oxyrachis tarandus has been recorded as a pest of Withania somnifera in India.